oxheadalpha/teztnets/README.md

 Deployment of new testnets is performed with Github Releases.

-The Release Notes has a list of currently deployed testnets, with URLs to connect to them.
+The most recent release on the [Release page](https://github.com/tqtezos/teztnets/releases) has a list of currently deployed testnets, with URLs to connect to them.

 ## Automate on Teztnets